 I wasn’t smart enough to start my foray into selling outdoors in the spring when I could move from house to house in relative comfort.
 Oh no, that would have been far too easy.

-I chose to start selling door to door in November.
+I chose to start selling door-to-door in November.
 Had I lived in California I might still have been ok but I wasn’t that lucky.
-I live in Kansas.
+I lived in Kansas.

 Kansas weather is the worst.
 Let’s be honest, Kansas is the worst.
-It’s flat, boring, rarely rains yet is constantly humid.
-Summer temperatures can run above 100 degrees Fahrenheit and in winter we regularly see temperatures in the negatives.
+It’s flat and boring; it rarely rains yet it’s constantly humid.
+Summer temperatures run above 100 degrees Fahrenheit, and in winter you’ll regularly see temperatures in the negatives.

-I’d bang a hundred doors that winter, sold a lot of security systems, but I barely made enough to make my car payment and the $180 in rent I had each month.
+I banged on a hundred doors that winter, and I sold a lot of security systems, but I barely made enough to make my car payment and the $180 in rent I had each month.